Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

-Here, in the fourteenth part, he recounts how Rover-Triumph raced towards a new generation of exciting products as parent company British Leyland readied itself for the UK’s entry into the EEC.
-Exciting times indeed, but scuppered by lost production – just when it was needed.
+Here, in the fourteenth part, he recounts how Rover and Triumph raced towards a new generation of exciting products as parent company British Leyland readied itself for the UK’s entry into the EEC.
+Exciting times indeed, but scuppered by lost production – just when it was needed…

 In January 1972, it was announced that the United Kingdom was to join the European Economic Community (EEC) on 1 January 1973.
 For British Leyland, this meant that the prohibitive trade tariffs that had inhibited sales to the major European economies would gradually disappear – and a whole new era of success would surely follow.